RiceD2KLab/Smithsonian_fossil_Sp25/README.md

 #### Sponsor:
 - **Dr. Ingrid Romero**

-This repository hosts the code for an automated machine-learning pipeline designed to detect and classify palynomorphs (fossil pollen, spores, and other organic-walled microorganisms) from high-resolution NDPI (NanoZoomer Digital Pathology Image) files.
+This repository hosts the code for an automated machine-learning model designed to detect and classify palynomorphs (fossil pollen, spores, and other organic-walled microorganisms) from high-resolution NDPI (NanoZoomer Digital Pathology Image) files.

 ## Repo Structure